 Some are HVAC-R technicians, which means they also work with refrigeration.

-While HVAC can be physically demanding, it can also be extremely satisfying.
-As a technician you’ll need to be able to:
+While HVAC can be physically demanding, it can also be very satisfying.
+As a technician you should be able to:

-- Work in uncomfortable settings, such as small or dirty spaces.
+- Work in uncomfortable settings, like tight or dirty spaces.

-- Work in hot or cold areas as equipment is usually outdoors.
+- Work in hot or cold areas because equipment is often outdoors.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime during peak times.

-It’s a great career possibility if you want to:
+It’s a fantastic career possibility if you want to:

 - Avoid being stuck at a desk or in an office.

-- Have job security being sure your position can’t be outsourced.
+- Have job security realizing your position can’t be outsourced.

-- Work as your own boss and own your own successful business.
+- Be your own boss and have your own profitable business.

 How to Become an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Potential Compensation for {Professional Technicians|Technicians|Full-Time Technicians and Other HVAC Careers

 HVAC manager, $72,515 average salary